Kunjar01/insects-generation/README.md

 ./birds-songs/dataset/train.txt|test.txt
 ```

-The train,test and validation text files contains the path to the audio files.
+The train, test and validation text files contains the path to the audio files.
 See below an example of a train.txt file:

 ```
 birds-song/1.wav